bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 Right, and Luke was saying that the BGP attack wouldn't allow them to get new information from the pool.
 It wouldn't be able to interrupt you doing the work.
 Like right now, a BGP attack could stop you from mining on a pool entirely.
-It could stop you from mining, whereas with Datum, it wouldn't really be able to do that as long as you have other peers outside of where that attack is happening.
+It could stop you from mining, whereas with DATUM, it wouldn't really be able to do that as long as you have other peers outside of where that attack is happening.

 [Audience]: 00:44:55